Simarouba amara: Taxonomy

 Simarouba amara was first described by Jean Baptiste Christophore Fusée Aublet in French Guiana in 1775 and is the type species of the genus Simarouba.
 In 1790, William Wright described Quassia simarouba, which Auguste Pyrame DeCandolle suggested was the same species as S. amara.
 However, because S. amara was described as monoecious by Aublet and Q. simarouba was described as dioecious by Wright, they were still regarded as separate species in 1829.
 By 1874, when the Flora Brasiliensis was published, they were considered synonymous.

 Among the six species of Simarouba, two besides S. amara occur on the continent: S. glauca and S. versicolor.
 S. amara can be distinguished from the other continental species by having smaller flowers, anthers and fruit, and straight, rather than curved petals.
 The leaves of Simarouba amara subsp. opaca are not glaucous (a bluish-grey or green colour) on their underside, whereas those of Simarouba amara subsp. typica are.

 Common names

-Simarouba amara is known by many common names, where in the Neotropics.
+Simarouba amara is known by many common names in the Neotropics.
 In Bolivia it is known as chiriuana, in Brazil as marupa, marupuaba, parahyba, paraiba and tamanqueira.
 In Colombia it is called simaruba, in Ecuador as cedro amargo, cuna and guitarro, in French Guiana as simarouba, in Guyana as simarupa, in Peru as marupa, in Surinam as soemaroeba and in Venezuela cedro blanco and simarouba.
+In Jamaica, it is called damson.

 In Europe, it was known by various names during the nineteenth century when it was used as a medicine; these names included bitter ash, bitterwood, mountain damson and stave-wood.